astronomer/astro-docs/ac/next/install-docker.md

     | Postgres/ Celery Executor |`curl -lfO https://raw.githubusercontent.com/astronomer/docker-airflow/main/docker-compose-postgres-celery.yaml`|
     | Postgres/ Celery Executor |`curl -LfO https://raw.githubusercontent.com/astronomer/docker-airflow/main/docker-compose-postgres-local.yaml` |

     Your `docker-compose` file contains all of the connections and commands needed to start Airflow for the first time.
 Additionally, the `x-airflow-env` object is where you configure Airflow's environment variables.
-If you want to change a default configuration, such your Webserver port or your Airflow home directory, you need to first update this file and restart your Airflow environment.
+If you want to change a default configuration, such as your Webserver port or your Airflow home directory, you need to first update this file and restart your Airflow environment.

-5. Run `docker-compose up` to spin up the local Airflow Scheduler, Webserver, and Postgres containers, as well as create some key objects in for running Airflow.
-The default user it creates will have `admin/admin` as a username and password.
+5. Run `docker-compose up` to spin up the local Airflow Scheduler, Webserver, and Metadata DB containers, as well as create some key objects for running Airflow.
+The default user created will have `admin/admin` as a username and password.

     By default, this command will run Airflow on your machine based on your `docker-compose` file.
 Containers for your Airflow Metadata Database, Airflow Webserver and Airflow Scheduler are spun up programmatically.

-6. To confirm the installation was successful, open `localhost:8080` in a web browser.
-You should be able to see the Airflow UI and successfully log in:
+6. To confirm the installation was successful, open `localhost:8080` in a web browser and log in as your default `admin`.
+If your setup was successful, you should see the Airflow home:

     ![Airflow home page](https://assets2.astronomer.io/main/docs/airflow-ui/ac-install.png)